w3c/automotive-viss2/testCredGen/README.md

-The testCredGen script can be used to generate credentials for server and client(s) communication over HTTPS or WSS.
+The testCredGen script can be used to generate credentials for server and client(s) communication over HTTPS and WSS.

 It uses openSSL for the generation, so this package must be installed on the computer if not there already.
 The script contains the following dummy data that is supplied to openSSL for credential population.